 Lung volumes refer to the amount of air that is inhaled or exhaled or left in the lungs after forced respiration.
 Respiration takes place only in the alveoli and the alveolar duct.
 So, there is no gaseous exchange in the respiratory tract such as the mouth and trachea.
 This respiratory passage is the anatomical dead space (about 150 ml).
-Alveolar dead space refers to the alveolar duct where gaseous exchange does not take place.
-Alveolar dead space is negligible in healthy people.
+Here we will be discussing the concept of different terms used in the respiration process (lung volumes and capacities), along with their normal values.

-- Residual Volume (RV):- The amount of air that remains in the lungs after maximal expiration.
-If the lungs are empty then the tissues of the lungs will adhere to each other.
+(Note:- If the lungs are empty, then the tissues of the lungs will adhere to each other.
 So, the lungs will collapse.
 Thus, it helps to prevent the lungs from collapsing.
-Besides, the direct measurement of residual volume is not possible.
+Besides, the direct measurement of residual volume is not possible.)

 - Inspiratory Capacity (IC):- It is the sum of tidal volume and inspiratory reserve volume.
 In other words, the total volume of air that can be inspired during maximal inspiration is the inspiratory capacity.
 Mathematically, IC= TV + IRV.
 Putting the values of TV and IRV, we obtain that the normal IC value for males is about 3500 ml.
 Also for females, it is about 2600 ml.

 - Functional Residual Capacity (FRC):- It is the sum of expiratory residual volume and the residual volume.
 In other words, the total amount of air that remains in the lungs after a quiet expiration is the functional residual capacity.
 The value of FRC for a normal person is about 2500 ml.

 VC= TV + IRV + ERV

 - Total Lung Capacity (TLC):- Maximum amount of air, lungs can hold in a single breathing cycle is the total lung capacity.

 TLC = VC + RV